 Each week, you will write a 1-2 paragraph reading response for the readings from that week, which you will post on the discussion board on Canvas.
-Your response should reflect on the readings and discuss points you found particularly interesting.
+Your response should reflect on the readings (you must mention every reading) and discuss points you found particularly interesting.
 What you don't want your reflection to be is just a summary or reiteration of the readings, without adding any of your personal thoughts and reflections.